 - Thor (2011), Thor, an alien whom ancient humans perceived as a God, is cast to earth as punishment for his hubris and must stop his brother Loki from conquering his home of Asgard.

-- Captain America: The First Avenger (2011), a World War 2-set movie about Steve Rodgers, a sickly boy from Brooklyn who is given a super-soldier serum and becomes the hero Captain America.
+- Captain America: The First Avenger (2011), a World War 2-set movie about Steve Rogers, a sickly boy from Brooklyn who is given a super-soldier serum and becomes the hero Captain America.
 He is frozen in the Arctic from WW2 until modern day.

 - Marvel’s The Avengers (2012), Thor’s brother Loki has found allies in the form of the Chitauri alien race and is planning an invasion of Earth.
 The Avengers meet.